David Rockefeller is young. Biography of David Rockefeller. Video by David Rockefeller

 Dossier

 American financier David Rockefeller was born on June 12, 1915 in New York (USA).
-He is a third generation famous dynasty who became the epitome of American capitalism.
+He is a representative of the third generation famous dynasty, which has become the personification of American capitalism.

-His grandfather, John Rockefeller, was the founder of one of the largest financial groups in the United States: the oil trust Standard Oil Company (Standard Oil Co.).
+His grandfather, John Rockefeller, was the founder of one of the largest financial groups in the United States: the Standard Oil Co. oil trust.

-David Rockefeller graduated with honors from Harvard University in 1936 with a degree in English history and literature, later economic Education(I studied for a year at Harvard University, and then for a year at the London School of Economics).
+David Rockefeller graduated with honors from Harvard University in 1936 with a degree in English history and literature, and later received economic Education(I studied at Harvard University for a year and then at the London School of Economics for a year).

-He received his doctorate in economics from the University of Chicago in 1940.
-In the same year, he began working in the public service, becoming secretary to the mayor of New York.
+In 1940 he defended his doctorate in economics at the University of Chicago.
+That same year, he began working in public service, becoming secretary to the mayor of New York.

-From 1941 to 1942, David Rockefeller was assistant regional director in the Department of Defense, Health and Welfare ( United States Office of Defense, Health and Welfare Services).
+From 1941 to 1942, David Rockefeller was Assistant Regional Director for the Department of Defense, Health and Welfare ( United States Office of Defense, Health and Welfare Services).

-In May 1942, he entered the military service as a private, by 1945 he had risen to the rank of captain.
-During the Second World War, he was in North Africa and France, was an assistant to the military attache in Paris, worked for military intelligence.
+In May 1942, he entered military service as a private, and by 1945 he had risen to the rank of captain.
+During World War II, he was in North Africa and France, was an assistant military attaché in Paris, and worked for military intelligence.

-In 1952, he became first vice president of Chase National and merged with the Bank of Manhattan to form one of the largest banks in the United States in 1955: Chase Manhattan Bank.
+In 1952, he became the first vice president of Chase National and carried out a merger with the Bank of Manhattan, resulting in one of the largest banks in the United States in 1955: Chase Manhattan Bank.

-In 1981, Rockefeller retired from active management but remained chairman of the bank's International Advisory Committee.
-Now this bank - called JPMorgan Chase - is one of the largest in the United States.
+In 1981, Rockefeller retired from active management, but remained chairman of the bank's International Advisory Committee.
+Now this bank - under the name JPMorgan Chase - is one of the largest in the United States.

-David Rockefeller participated in various family business projects, in 1946 he became a member of the Council on Foreign Relations, which advised the US State Department.
-He was director from 1949, vice president from 1950, chairman from 1970 to 1985, and honorary chairman from 1985 of the Council on Foreign Relations.
+David Rockefeller participated in various family business projects, and in 1946 became a member of the Council on Foreign Relations, which advised the US State Department.
+He was director from 1949, vice president from 1950, chairman from 1970 to 1985, and chairman emeritus from 1985 of the Council on Foreign Relations.

-For many years, David Rockefeller was one of the key figures in the creation and work of international non-governmental organizations that left a noticeable mark on world politics: the Bilderberg Club (an annual forum of the Western elite), the Dartmouth Conferences (meetings of representatives of the USSR and America on the territory of Dartmouth College in the state of New -Hampshire), the Trilateral Commission (unites representatives of the business and political circles of the USA, Europe and Japan).
+For many years, David Rockefeller was one of the key figures in the creation and work of international non-governmental organizations that left a noticeable mark on world politics: the Bilderberg Club (an annual forum of the Western elite), the Dartmouth conferences (meetings of representatives of the USSR and America on the territory of Dartmouth College in the state of New -Hampshire), Trilateral Commission (brings together representatives of business and political circles of the USA, Europe and Japan).

 David continued the Rockefeller tradition of creating and supporting charities and public organizations: Rockefeller Foundation, Institute medical research, Museum contemporary art in New York, General Board of Education.

-He was president of the Rockefeller University in New York.
+He was president of Rockefeller University in New York.

-In 2002, David Rockefeller wrote his autobiographical book The Banker in the 20th Century.
-Memoirs (David Rockefeller: Memoirs).
+In 2002, David Rockefeller wrote an autobiographical book, “A Banker in the Twentieth Century.
+Memoirs" (David Rockefeller: Memoirs).

-In 2004, David took over the Rockefeller family, overseeing its many philanthropic and business ventures.
+In 2004, David became head of the Rockefeller family, overseeing its many charitable and business ventures.

-In 2008, he donated $100 million to Harvard University, the largest donation ever by a former alumnus.
-The money, at the request of Rockefeller, was used to expand the teaching of the humanities and financial assistance students studying abroad.
+In 2008, he donated $100 million to Harvard University, the largest donation from a former alumnus in the institution's history.
+The money, at Rockefeller's request, was used to expand the teaching of the humanities and financial assistance students doing internships abroad.

 Health

 Throughout his life, Rockefeller underwent six heart surgeries.
 The first operation was carried out in 1976 after a car accident.
-According to the media, a week later the banker was jogging.
-Rockefeller had his heart transplanted several times: last time in 2015.
-The surgeons performed the six-hour operation right at the billionaire's residence.
+According to the media, within a week the banker was jogging.
+Rockefeller had a heart transplant several times: in last time in 2015.
+Surgeons performed a six-hour operation right at the billionaire’s residence.

-“Every time I get a new heart, it’s like a breath of life rolls through my body.
+“Every time I receive a new heart, it’s like a breath of life flows through my body.
 I feel active and alive.
 I am often asked the question of how to live long.
-I always answer the same thing: live a simple life, play with your children, enjoy everything you do, ”said David Rockefeller.
+I always answer the same thing: live a simple life, play with your children, enjoy everything you do,” said David Rockefeller.

 Family status